U.S. House Jan. 6 panel refers Trump for criminal charges, including inciting insurrection - NewsBreak

 U.S. House Jan.
 6 panel refers Trump for criminal charges, including inciting insurrection

-Members of the House Select Committee to Investigate the January 6 Attack on the U.S. Capitol held its last public meeting Dec.
-19. The committee is expected to approve its final report and vote on referring charges to the Justice Department.
-Chip Somodevilla/Getty Images
+Members of the House Select Committee to Investigate the January 6 Attack on the U.S. Capitol hold its last public meeting in the Canon House Office Building on Capitol Hill on Dec.
+19, 2022, in Washington, D.C.
+The committee is expected to approve its final report and vote on referring charges to the Justice Department.
+(Chip Somodevilla/Getty Images)

 The U.S. House committee investigating the Jan.
 6 attack on the U.S. Capitol in a historic vote agreed unanimously Monday to refer former President Donald Trump and others to the Justice Department for potential criminal charges, including inciting or aiding an insurrection.